 While growing a big following on Pinterest, Instagram or Facebook is amazing, what are you going to do if Mark Zuckerberg or the big boss over at Pinterest decides to pull the plug?
 You will be back to square one, having lost all your valuable followers and connections.

-Instead of having all of your eggs in Mr. Zuckerberg’s basket, owning your email list the safest and most secure way to grow an audience and a following longterm.
+Instead of having all of your eggs in Mr. Zuckerberg’s basket, owning your email list is the safest and most secure way to grow an audience and a following long-term.

 My Top Email List Growth Strategies For Newbie Bloggers:

 1. Start From Day 1

 I started collecting email addresses from my readers from day 1.

 And I started out simple.

 I did this by creating an easy-to-digest download (a checklist, mini-ebook or workbook) that my audience could download in exchange for me getting their email addresses.

 I’m so glad I started from day 1, even though I literally had max 50-100 visitors per day in the beginning, I still had my freebies out there ready to provide value for my audience should they choose to opt-in.

 Even if you’re just starting out and find yourself thinking why would anyone sign up for my email list I have almost no content out and certainly no traffic.